The Secret Agent (2025 film): Critical response

-Oscar submission controversy
+Oscar submission process

-Even though Mendonça Filho was famously snubbed twice by the Brazilian submission commission for the Academy Award for Best International Feature Film, for two critically acclaimed productions: Aquarius in 2016 (due to the political boycott of the right-wing Temer administration) and Bacurau in 2019 (during the far-right Bolsonaro administration), The Secret Agent was expected to be the country's safe choice after its successful run in the 2025 Cannes Film Festival and the ongoing Neon strong awards season campaign.
+Despite Mendonça Filho having been passed over twice by the Brazilian submission commission for the Academy Award for Best International Feature Film, for two critically acclaimed productions, Aquarius in 2016 (due to the political boycott of the Temer administration) and Bacurau in 2019 (during the Bolsonaro administration), The Secret Agent was expected to be the country's safe choice after its successful run in the 2025 Cannes Film Festival and the ongoing Neon strong awards season campaign.

-By August, the film was shortlisted alongside other five Brazilian feature films awaiting the final decision.
-Shortly after, reports emerged suggesting a possible snub in favor of Manas (2024), which was supported by a lobby of 70 high-profiled business companies for its supposed "urgent subject in Brazil".
-The movement created a public uproar driven by the perception of political and personal power abuse of the Brazilian Oscar submission process instead of artistic merit and commercial logic.
+By August, the film was shortlisted alongside five other Brazilian feature films.
+Shortly after, reports emerged suggesting a possible snub in favor of Manas (2024), which was supported by a lobby of 70 high-profile companies for its supposed "urgent subject in Brazil".
+The movement created a public uproar driven by the perception of abuse of political and personal power in the Brazilian Oscar submission process, instead of artistic merit and commercial logic.

-Following the outcry from cinephiles, critics and film industry, which included a four-minute long video by Fernanda Torres supporting The Secret Agent, it was ultimately chosen as the country official submission on 15 September.
+Following the negative response to the Manas campaign from critics and the Brazilian film industry, which included a four-minute long video by Fernanda Torres supporting selection of The Secret Agent, the latter was ultimately chosen as the country's official submission on 15 September.